ForgottenGlory/forgottenglory.github.io/docs/index.md

 Dungeons & Deviousness is a NSFW Skyrim SE modlist intended to be fully playable with a semi-hardcore survival experience included.
 Rather than a screenshot simulator or lightweight add-on to vanilla Skyrim, Dungeons & Deviousness seeks to be as intrusive as possible in the systems present in Skyrim and overhaul them to fit the theme.

 ## Atelier
-Atelier is a currently unreleased list to be released in the near future.
+Atelier is a currently unreleased list under active development.